Package 'openscoring'

 Description

-Score with an AI A basic function to score the creativity with an AI.
+A basic function to score the creativity with an AI.
 See the OpenScoring site for more information.
 Requires an internet connection.

 Usage